tact-lang/pitaya/docs/SPECIFICATION.md

 - Primary snapshot: `orchestrator_state/<run_id>/state.json`
 - Duplicate snapshot (for convenience and multi-UI): `logs/<run_id>/state.json`

 Both MUST be written via a temporary file (e.g., `state.json.tmp`) and then `rename()`d to the final path so readers never observe partial JSON.
-Readers SHOULD prefer the primary snapshot but MAY fall back to the duplicate if the primary is missing or corrupt.
+Readers use the primary snapshot and fall back to the duplicate if the primary is missing or corrupt.

 ## 7.6 Results and Reporting